TheoLeeCJ/llama4-computer-use/README.md

 **Most importantly, if you try it out, ensure that you are running the agent in an isolated, separate environment like a Docker container or Linux virtual machine.**

 1. Ensure your virtual machine or isolated environment has `scrot` and `xdotool`, which the agent uses to get screenshots and execute commands respectively.
 It also needs `python3` and the Python `requests` library.
-2. Set your API keys and endpoints in config.json.
+2. Set your API keys and endpoints in `config.json`, as a template copied from `config-base.json`.
    - Needs a Llama 4 (preferably Maverick, not Scout) API and UI-TARS API
    - UI-TARS 7B DPO worked best for me, better than 72B
    - Configure maximum steps too if you wish